Art-n-MathS/PlotToSat/README.md

 moving from south to north, while in a Descending (Des) orbit, the satellite is moving from north to south.

-Please [note that sometimes gaps exist within the exported merged files.]{.underline} If the entire EO time-series information for a plot is missing, then it is likely that the corresponding plot was located in a masked out area.
+Please **note that sometimes gaps exist within the exported merged files.** If the entire EO time-series information for a plot is missing, then it is likely that the corresponding plot was located in a masked out area.
 If parts of the EO time-series are missing, it could be due to defects in data acquisition or due to cloud masking.